 Symmetry creates a sense of harmony using balance and proportion.
 To create a symmetrical image, make sure your camera sensor is parallel to your subject.
 For an effective image, make sure you have a strong composition and an eye-catching point of interest!

 Another element that can create an image with impact is patterns.
-A foolproof method of success with patterns is adhering to one of two techniques: emphasise or break the pattern.
+A foolproof method of success with patterns is adhering to one of two techniques: emphasize or break the pattern.

 Realistically, you won’t have a DSLR camera to hand at every time a photographic opportunity arises, but with these tips, you can make the most out of your smartphone camera and take professional-looking photos in no time.